 - Create positive associations between the cats.
-Feed them treats or meals on either side of the door that separates them.
+Feed them treats on either side of the door that separates them.
+However, do not feed meals next to each other.
+This can increase stress and add tension to their introduction.
 If the cats are playful, tie two toys together using a thick piece of string and allow the cats to play with each other under the door.
 If the cats enjoy brushing, brush them the same brush.

 - Allow each cat to explore the other’s area, in the absence of the other cat.
 Put your new cat in a carrier and bring her into another room of the house.
 Close the door and let her explore.
 Next, allow your resident cat the option of exploring the newcomer’s room.
 Let him wander in on his own.
 After your resident cat leaves the room, retrieve your new cat and return her to her room.
 Repeat this process until the cats are calm and accepting of each other’s scent.

 - Permit the cats to see each other, while supervised, through a barrier.
-You can use a screen door, glass door, cracked-open door, or a very tall baby gate.
-(The Regalo Easy Step Extra Tall Walk Thru Gate available on Amazon works well, although some modification may be needed for small or skinny cats who could slip through the bars.
-You can also borrow one of these gates from Tabby’s Place.)
+You can use a screen door, glass door, cracked-open door (by using a Door Monkey which can be found on Amazon), or a very tall baby gate.
+(The WAOWAO 55.11” Extra Tall Pet Gate available on Amazon works well, although some modification may be needed for small or skinny cats who could slip through the bars.
+You can also borrow one of these gates from Tabby’s Place.
+If you find you need an even taller gate, we also recommend the Richell USA- Cat Safety Gate which can also be found on Amazon.)
 Be sure that the cats cannot get through the barrier.
 If you don’t have an appropriate barrier, secure the new cat in a carrier and have the resident cat approach the carrier.
 Some mild confrontation in the form of hissing or posturing can occur.
 If this escalates into more severe aggression or fear, STOP and go back to the previous step.
 Repeat this several times, until the cats appear to accept each other’s presence.

 - Supervise brief interactions between the cats with no physical barrier.
 It can benefit the cats to have a vigorous play session, followed by a 15 minute cooldown, before they have contact with each other.
 Open the door that separates them, and allow them to interact if they choose.
 Follow them at a distance if they wander throughout the house.
 You may notice your resident cat following very closely behind the newcomer to pick up her scent.
 Some hissing might occur, but be on the lookout for intense staring and other aggressive behaviors.
 Fighting should not take place; but, if it does, don’t try to pry the cats apart using your hands.
 Separate them with a pillow or blanket to interrupt the behavior, and place the newcomer back in her room.
 Fighting is a sign that the introduction has moved too quickly for these particular cats.
 Go back to the previous step.